galversano/Project-course---underwater-Underwater-Colorimetry/README.md

   ```matlab
 index_depth=5;
  ```
-%Number of patch you want to do white balance
+%Number of patch you want to do the white balance
 ```matlab
 patch_number=4;
  ```